Last Updated 27/07/2016

-A. Once authors are asked to deposit to Hydra directly there will be a brief template available to complete.
-This will comprise: authors, title, journal, acceptance date.
+A. Worktribe features certain mandatory fields that need to be completed prior to submission.
+This will include: authors, title, journal, acceptance date.
 At the point of acceptance the additional publication details are usually not yet known, and these will be added once the paper is published.

 A. It is possible to convert PDF to Word using Adobe Acrobat software if this is available.
 There are also a number of free online tools that can be used.

 A. Social media sites like ResearchGate and Academia.edu can be used as viable Green Open Access routes, so long as the author's final version is used and not the published version.
 Likewise, you have to be sure that any embargo period has ended before using such sites as they have no way of temporarily hiding anything.
 It is this latter point that many publishers mostly object to.
 Hydra will always hold the author's final version under restriction until the embargo is over.

 A. For the purposes of HEFCE policy compliance the article must be deposited in Hydra, even if another repository is also used as well.
 This is to enable HEFCE to harvest relevant information from the repository as required.

 A. The author's final version is normally the version which has been the peer review process and has been amended accordingly, and is submitted to the journal for copy-editing.
 If in doubt, check with the journal as to which version they will allow to be self-archived.
 The journal may automatically send you the version of your article which may be deposited in Hydra on open access.
 This version is intended for improved dissemination and it is expected that authors who quote your article will use the published version.